melissamonk-NOAA/Vermilion_2021/doc/north.md

 The base model parameter estimates along with approximate asymptotic standard errors are shown in Table \ref{tab:params} and the likelihood components are shown in Table \@ref(tab:params).
 Estimates of derived reference points and approximate 95 percent asymptotic confidence intervals are shown in Table \@ref(tab:referenceES).
 Estimates of stock size and status over time are shown in Table \@ref(tab:timeseries).

+The full r4ss plotting output is available in the supplementary material.

 ## Parameter Estimates